SpaceVim/SpaceVim/docs/_posts/2017-02-11-use-vim-as-a-java-ide.md

+---
+title: "Use Vim as a Java IDE"
+categories: tutorials
+excerpt: "I am a vimmer and a java developer.
+Here are some useful plugins for developing java in vim/neovim."
+---

 # [Blogs](https://spacevim.org/community#blogs) > Use Vim as a Java IDE

 I am a vimmer and a java developer.
 Here are some useful plugins for developing java in vim/neovim.